NitchayaninT/data-mining/Process/ch5/Classification Methods 2.md

 P(yes|X) = 23.58%, P(no|X) = 76.42%
 **Prediction = no**

-- For nominal attribute, unknown category is added
+- For nominal attribute, **unknown category is added** because of laplace correction.
+If unknown not in training data, probability becomes 0 and kills that class.
+So the output shows unknown with a small number for completeness
+- this is for the model to be able to make predictions even if an unseen value appears